 - Tax Benefits for Non-Habitual Residents

-- Obtaining a Golden Visa with real estate investment
+- Buying a house as a real estate investment

 - Lower cost of living than European cities

 - It’s halfway between the United States and the United Kingdom

 So, as in most regions of Portugal, the question should be: Why not move to Madeira?

 What is the cost of living in Madeira?

 People living in Madeira, especially expats like you, find that prices are much lower than in major European cities or islands.